Vatuu/silent-hill-decomp/docs/Coding Conventions.md

 Struct fields are written in `camelCase` and suffixed with a hexadecimal offset.
 Keeping the offset as part of the name helps track each field's expected offset and allows to easily determine if any have moved around due to other changes.

-Bitfields also append the decimal bit index of each field to the field offset.
-The offset used for bitfields should be where the first bit resides, rather than the actual bits offset (eg. bit 8 should use the same field offset as bit 0, but with `_8` appended), as game code normally loads bitfields from the 0 bit and shifts/masks to retrieve values.
+If the field is part of a bitfield, the field offset should always be where the bitfield begins, with the decimal bit index of the field appended to it (eg. bit 8 would use the same field offset as bit 0, but with `_8` appended), since assembly code normally loads bitfields from bit 0 and shifts/masks to retrieve values.

 Fields known to be accessed but without a definitive purpose are named `field_[HexOffset]`, while fields completely unknown or which serve as padding are named `unk_[HexOffset]`, if the field is only used to store power-of-2 flag values it can also be renamed to `flags_[HexOffset]`.